- When Should I Get My Dachshund Fixed?

 - Reduces the risk of perianal fistulas

-The cons of getting your female dog spayed includes:
+The negatives of getting your female dog spayed includes:

 - Increases risk of recessed vulva

-- Causes urinary “spay incontinence” in 4-15% of female dogs
+- Causes urinary “spay incontinence” in 35-45% of female dogs; especially as they age

 Chemical Neutering: This is a method used on younger dogs (3-10 months) that is meant to render the male sterile in a non-surgical form by injecting chemicals in the testicles to disrupt hormone-producing cells.
 This approach is a newer one, and studies show great promise for short-term effects but have yet to see how well it works in the long run.